gerohuels/drone-field-analysis/README.md

 ## Button Guide

-- **Browse** – open a file dialog to select the MP4 footage or matching SRT subtitle file.
+- **Browse** – open a file dialog in the `footage/` folder to select the MP4 footage or matching SRT subtitle file.
 - **Look For** – drop-down menu to pick whether to search for *Bare spots*, *Animals*, or *Weeds*.
 - **Scan** – start the extraction and analysis process for every frame.
+Enabled only after both files are chosen.
 - **Show on Map** – open the interactive map of all detections once scanning is complete.
 - **Show Flight Path** – toggle drawing the drone's route on the map.
 - **Clear Output** – delete everything in the output folder after confirmation.